 How to get from the airport to Dublin city center

-Grab a Guinness at Temple Bar (the big red one that a lot of tourists will be taking a photo of) or go for a Whiskey tasting next door – you had a long flight, you deserve it!
-The staff at the whiskey bar are incredibly friendly and you can get a flight for about 10 Euros.
+Grab a Guinness at Temple Bar Pub – it’s the big red one that a lot of tourists will be taking a photo of.
+Yes, it’s a bit “touristy” but it’s a LOT of fun and a really great way to kick off your 36 hours in Dublin.
 Guinness will run about 6 Euros at the Temple Bar, and most places around Dublin.
 Stay for a few songs, there is usually live music playing.

 After, head a few doors down to the Aran Sweater Market to shop Irish wool goods.
-The Aran Islands are beautiful islands off the coast of Galway (I spent a week there when I first visited Ireland) and they are known for their amazing wool clothing.
+The Aran Islands are beautiful islands off the coast of Galway.
+I spent a week on the islands when I first visited Ireland!
+They are known for their amazing wool clothing.
 We picked up a sweater and some gifts.

 They have a sky bar, which has the most stunning view of Dublin.
-It gets crowded in the afternoon, so perhaps go in the morning if that’s important to you.
+It gets crowded in the afternoon, so perhaps go in the morning if that’s important to you to sip without the crazy crowds.
 Don’t forget to try a Guinness pale ale while you are at the brewery, which is only available in Dublin so it’s rare!
 Robin and I loved our tour here.
-They have 7 floors of things to see and do.
-Set aside at least 2 hours, more if you want to have a few beers.
+It’s a one of the best places to visit in Dublin!

 Late Night Snack